 Burt’s Bees - #501 Blush Basin

-Formulated with pomegranate oil and shea butter, this lipstick is packed full of antioxidants and moisture that gives a deep berry stain to your lips.
+Formulated with pomegranate oil and shea butter, this lead-free lipstick is packed full of antioxidants and moisture that gives a deep berry stain to your lips.
 It is one of the best organic lipstick brands, with a huge cult following and awesome reviews.

 Bite - Pink Kashmir

-The Campaign for Safe Cosmetics suggests you write your favorite beauty brands whose lipsticks do contain lead and explain your position: that you enjoy their product but cannot continue to buy it as long as they contain such harmful ingredients.
+The Campaign for Safe Cosmetics suggests you write your favorite beauty brands whose lead-free lipsticks do contain lead and explain your position: that you enjoy their product but cannot continue to buy it as long as they contain such harmful ingredients.

 Unfortunately, the Environmental Protection Agency cannot put a federal ban on the use of certain chemicals and toxins until they are introduced into the public market and are then proven to cause serious health problems— and proving those serious health risks is not easy.